bhits/consent2share/README.md

 #### Patient Registration API

-The Patient Registration (patient-registration) API is a component of C2S that manages the patient account creation process and persists patient demographics in Patient Health Record (PHR) API domain.
+The Patient Registration (registration) API is a component of C2S that manages the patient account creation process and persists patient demographics in Patient Health Record (PHR) API domain.
 If it is configured, it also registers the patient demographics to Health Information Exchange (HIE) via Information Exchange Hub (IExHub).

 Source Code Repository: [https://github.com/bhits/registration-api](https://github.com/bhits/registration-api)

 #### Patient User API

+The Patient User (patient-user) API is responsible for managing the patient user creation process, including user creation and activation, user scope management, email token generation, and extracting existing user profile from the Patient Health Record API (PHR) in the C2S application.

 Source Code Repository: [https://github.com/bhits/patient-user-api](https://github.com/bhits/patient-user-api)